By Bill Clactoe.

 When Eric Goldkettel arrived at his house again, he glanced in the direction of his closest neighbor's house, at the Palace, Delmonte's mansion.
 So he caught a glimpse of young Armamente, how she, dressed in a simple black gown, stretched for a small glass.
 A red rosette in her raven hair threw out some small decorative mats from a balcony.
 The girl had dark hair, greyish eyes, and pale skin.
 She waved at Goldkettel and whistled.
 She did not now notice the rain, and she fed the cat, which, striped and small, gently stroked her leg.
 Armamente seemed just a kid, a schoolgirl.
 But she had an air of intelligence and awareness about her.

 "What a beautiful day!" she shouted.

 Bill Clactoe.
-Writer of crime and fiction, currently living in Europe and Spain.
+Writer of crime and fiction, currently living in Europe.

 H e is currently living in Europe.